Chimneys: Locating Leaks and Maintenance Needs -watch Videos

 - Metal or Copper Flashing

-The Crown of a chimney consists of a slab of cement that has been poured on site.
+The Crown of a chimney consists of a slab of cement that poured on site.
 Its purpose is to seal the top, but over time, small cracks develop and water seeps into them.

 Body and Crown